Need Help? Give us a call.

 For example, let’s say you had $12,000 in the bank at the beginning of the quarter, and at the end of the quarter your bank balance is $6,000.
 This means over the three month period, you spent $6,000.
 Dividing $6,000 by three months, you can see your burn rate is $2,000/month.

 Knowing how fast your business goes through cash is critical in the management of your cash flow.
 Ideally, you want to have a negative burn rate, because that indicates you are growing your cash reserves.
 The exception to this rule is when you are investing in the growth of your business.

-Your business’ chart of accounts—or COA—is like a filing cabinet for all your financial transactions.
-It is a complete listing of every account in your bookkeeping system.
+Your business’s chart of accounts—or COA—is like a filing cabinet for all your financial transactions.
+It’s a complete listing of every account in your bookkeeping system.

-The chart of accounts is an accounting term that helps keep the data in the general ledger (see below) organized in such a way that your financial reports are meaningful.
+The chart of accounts helps keep the data in the general ledger (that’s coming up below) organized in such a way that your financial reports are meaningful.
 For this reason, business owners should work closely with their accountant or bookkeeper to devise and maintain the chart of accounts.

-This is one of the most improtant business accounting terms.
-Your business’ cost of goods sold (COGS) or cost of sales (COS) is the direct cost of producing your product or delivering your service.
+This is one of the most important business accounting terms.
+Your business’s cost of goods sold (COGS) or cost of sales (COS) is the direct cost of producing your product or delivering your service.
 Knowing your COGS or COS is the critical first step in determining your gross profit margin.

 Let’s say your business produces $1 million in income over the course of the year.
 That sounds pretty impressive, right?
 But what if your cost of goods sold is $900,000?
 This means your $1 million business only had $100,000 after paying for the production of your product.
 It also means your gross profit margin is only 10%.

 COGS or COS is the first expense you will see on your profit and loss statement.
 Taking steps to reduce this expense will let you automatically increase your overall profit without having to increase sales.